 Root canals have long-since been portrayed as long, complicated ordeals that involve excruciating pain and can be the source of unknown complications.
 The truth, however, is that root canals alleviate pain due to tooth decay and infection.
 When tooth decay or an infection reaches the pulp (nerve) of the tooth, it is extremely painful and pus will begin to form around the tooth.
 If the pus is left untreated it can lead to a very painful tooth abscess that may require the tooth to be extracted.

-Here at LêDowns Dentistry your Denver dentist will use the most advanced technology and effective techniques to relieve your pain and drain pus formation through root canal therapy.
+Here at LêDowns Dentistry your root canal specialist in Denver CO will use the most advanced technology and effective techniques to relieve your pain and drain pus formation through root canal therapy.
 If the infection has not eaten away at your bone, root canal therapy can save your tooth and help you avoid more complicated and more costly treatment.

 How Does It Work?